 AFTERCARE AND RECOVERY

 Dr. Minniti will discuss your recovery and how long until you will be at a normal activity level.
-In general, most people have moderate swelling and bruising and are back to work in 7 to 10 days.
+In general, you may have moderate swelling and bruising and may possibly be back to work in 7 to 10 days.

-Immediately after surgery, it is best to use cold packs for 72 hours to reduce swelling.
+After surgery, it is best to use cold packs for 72 hours to reduce swelling.
 Sleeping on extra pillows to elevate your head is also important to reduce swelling.
 You will be seen the next day after surgery as well as one week and two weeks after surgery.
 You will be shown how to care for your incisions immediately after your surgery and Dr. Minniti will care for them as well the day after, reviewing the care process for you.
 Prescription eye drops will be given for use for the first few weeks after surgery.
-Sutures will be removed one week after surgery.
-You will not need drains.
-You may shower two days after surgery; this will help clean the hair and remove matting or knots.
+Sutures will be treated one week after surgery.
+You may not need drains.
+You may possibly shower two days after surgery; this will help clean the hair and reduce matting or knots.

-During the first week after surgery, you should increase your activity to the level of your comfort, however no heavy lifting.
-You can resume driving when you feel able to react quickly, usually 5 to 7 days.
-Most people feel comfortable returning to work in 7 to 10 days.
+During the first week after surgery, you may be able to increase your activity to the level of your comfort, however no heavy lifting.
+You may be able to resume driving when you feel able to react quickly, possibly 5 to 7 days.
+You may feel comfortable returning to work in 7 to 10 days.
 You may resume exercise in three to four weeks, depending on the individual.